taustation-fan/players-guide/README.md

 You can obtain weapons in the following ways:

-* You can find them while scavenging in the Ruins.
-* Successful combat from random encounters in the Ruins can also reward you with weapons or armor.
+* Successful combat from random encounters in the Ruins often rewards you with weapons or armor.
+* Sometimes Discreet Work gives you a weapon as reward.
 * Some missions give you a weapon as reward.
-* Sometimes Discreet Work gives you a weapon as reward.
 * Discreet Work often involves stealing or finding a weapon, and delivering it to somebody else.
 You can steal the weapon you are meant to deliver.
 * You can buy them at the Public Market
 * You can buy them at vendors, where the offering differs from station to station.
 The [item list on TauHead](https://www.tauhead.com/item/list) gives a convenient overview which weapon can be bought were.
+* You can find items while scavenging in the Ruins.

 ### Weapons Maintenance

 Weapons and armor can be damaged during fights.
-When the fight is over, you can either repair it yourself, or pay for repair.
+When the fight is over, you can either repair it yourself if you have completed at least the basic *Item Repair* University course, or pay for repair.

 You can repair your weapons everywhere, but the hotel room is the best choice.
 Go to your inventory, then unequip the weapon, and then click on "repair".
 The